ImpGuard/heimer/docs/specs.md

     <options>
     c count int

-lets us know that -c is a command line option that is followed by an int.
-Our generated code will parse text following -c as an integer, and store the result in a global variable called count.
+lets the script know that -c is a command line option that is followed by an `int`.
+The generated Parser will parse the text following -c as an integer and store the result in a global variable called `count`.

 The <single> tag
 ================